 Alumni are invited to become active participants in the CGD Alumni Page on Linkedin.
 We also send occasional newsletters that include Alumni Developments updates and an Aluminary profile.
 Questions?
 Suggestions for a future Alumnary profile?
 Got an update for the next Alumni Developments?
 Drop a note to CGD events manager Amanda Leverett, who does double duty as alumni coordinator.

-Read Katie's full profile here.
+Read Molly's full profile here.

 For a list of past Aluminaries, see the Aluminary Archive.